 If the step above is unsuccessful, then a learner will be asked to leave the room and go to their predetermined partner class.
+If necessary, the learner may need to work outside a teaching area with a member of the Leadership Team.
 If a child has been out of class/not completed learning based on your shared minimum expectations, they are expected to complete their work during part of play/lunchtime with their class teacher.
 Whenever an internal referral has been made, the class teacher needs to record this on CPOMs (under Behaviour - Internal Referral) and the child's parent must be informed.